Dongnanosuchus: Paleobiology

-The fauna of the Youganwo Formation includes the nimravids Maofelis, amynodontids and the anthracothere Anthracokeryx naduongensis.
-Turtles are numerous in the sediments of the Youganwo formation, represented by Anosteira maomingensis, Isometremys lacuna, Striatochelys baba and an adocid.
-Given the lacustrine biome present, fish have also been recovered, namely Cyprinus maomingensis.
+The fauna of the Youganwo Formation includes the nimravid Maofelis, amynodontids, and the anthracothere Anthracokeryx naduongensis.
+Turtles are numerous in the sediments of the Youganwo formation, represented by Anosteira maomingensis, Isometremys lacuna, Striatochelys impressa and an adocid.
+Given the lacustrine biome present, fish have also been recovered, namely Eoprocypris maomingensis.

 In addition to Dongnanosuchus, one other crocodilian was present in the Maoming basin around the same time, the early gavialoid Maomingosuchus petrolica.
 Unlike Dongnanosuchus with its short and blunt snout, that of Maomingosuchus was long and narrow, much more like that of the modern false gharial Tomistoma.
 Remains of this animal are very common and several dozen skulls and skeletons of it have been found, making it notably more common than Dongnanosuchus.
 In 2014 Skutschas and colleagues speculated that this might be related to a difference in preferred habitats, with Dongnanosuchus (which at the time was still unnamed) possibly spending relatively more time on land than the narrow-snouted Maomingosuchus.
 In general, the two animals were likely not in direct competition with one another, with the long-snouted Maomingosuchus being thought to have been more piscivorous while Dongnanosuchus was probably more of a generalist.
 This pattern is repeated across several basins in the regions, which commonly see a species of Maomingosuchus coexisting with various species of orientalosuchins.